'Little America' creators Kumail Nanjiani and Emily Gordon (Emma McIntyre/Getty Images for THR)

 Little America (Apple)

-The newly-announced show will be an anthology series of immigration stories, from the people who brought you The Big Sick
+The newly-announced show will be an anthology series of immigration stories, from the people who brought you The Big Sick, Master of None, and SMILF.

 'Party of Five' creators Chris Keyser and Amy Lippman (Alberto E. Rodriguez & Imeh Akpanudosen for Getty Images)